List of Malmö FF seasons: History

 When Malmö FF was founded in 1910, there was no established official league system in Swedish football.
 The club therefore competed in two cup competitions: the nationally organised Svenska Mästerskapet, and Distriktsmästerskapet, the regional championship of Scania.
 The team's best performances during these early years were when they reached the Svenska Mästerskapet quarter-finals in 1920, and the Distriktsmästerskapet final twice, in 1916 and 1918.
 The club would go on to win Distriktsmästerskapet 27 times before the competition was abolished in 1966.

 The Swedish Football Association introduced an official league system in 1920, and placed Malmö FF in a regional section of the second tier, Division 2 Sydsvenska Serien.
 Malmö FF won the league in its first season, and were promoted to Division 1 Svenska Serien Västra, one of the first-tier divisions.
 However, they were relegated back to Division 2 Sydsvenska Serien after a single season.
 Achieving mid-table positions in this league, Malmö FF stayed in the second tier after it was renamed Division 2 Södra for the 1928–29 season.
 The club won Division 2 Södra at the end of the 1930–31 season and were promoted to Allsvenskan for the first time since the new national first-tier league had been established before the 1924–25 season.
 Malmö FF remained in Allsvenskan until 1934, when the club was found to have paid players in spite of the league's then-mandatory amateurism, which remained in place until 1967.
 For this, they were demoted to Division 2 Södra; several players and members of staff were banned.
 Malmö FF won the Division 2 Södra title at the first attempt, but failed to win the play-offs which decided promotion back to Allsvenskan.
 They retained the title the following year, 1936, and this time won the promotion play-offs.

 Over the following decade, Malmö FF established themselves as a permanent fixture in Allsvenskan.
-The side had a period of great success in the late 1940s and early 1950s, when they finished within the top three in Allsvenskan for ten years in a row, securing five league titles.
+The side had a period of great success in the late 1940s and early 1950s, when they finished within the top three in Allsvenskan for ten consecutive seasons, securing five league titles.
 The club also won the main Swedish cup tournament, Svenska Cupen (established in 1941), five times during the same period.
 The club continued to finish in the upper half of the league table and experienced additional periods of success during the late 1960s and the 1970s.
 Malmö FF also qualified for European competition arranged by The Union of European Football Associations (UEFA), doing so for the first time during the 1964–65 season when they entered the European Cup (qualifying as Allsvenskan leaders during the European summer, as Sweden had switched to a season format based around the calendar year).
-The club qualified for continental competitions 12 times in a row between 1971 and 1982.
+The club qualified for continental competitions 12 consecutive seasons (1971 and 1982).